VisionOra/AI-Blog-Generator/tools/README.md

 # Blog Writer Multi-Agent System

-A multi-agent system for automatically generating blog posts using AI agents with CrewAI.
+A sophisticated multi-agent system for automatically generating SEO-optimized blog posts using AI agents with CrewAI.

 ## Overview

-This system uses multiple AI agents to collaborate on creating blog posts:
+This system uses multiple specialized AI agents to collaborate on creating professional blog posts:

-1. **Content Planner**: Researches the topic and creates a detailed outline
+1. **Content Planner**: Researches the topic, identifies target audience, and creates a detailed outline with SEO keywords
-2. **Content Writer**: Writes the blog post based on the planner's outline
+2. **Content Writer**: Writes an engaging blog post based on the planner's outline and SEO strategy
-3. **Editor**: Reviews and improves the final blog post
+3. **Editor**: Reviews and improves the final blog post for grammar, style, and brand alignment
-4. **Banner Image Designer**: Creates a banner image for the blog post using DALL-E 3
+4. **Banner Image Designer**: Creates a custom banner image prompt for DALL-E 3 featuring Artilence branding

 ## How to Start

 ### Prerequisites

 - Python 3.10+
-- OpenAI API key (for generation and images)
+- OpenAI API key (for content generation and images)
 - Google API key (optional, for Gemini model)
 - Serper Dev API key (for search tools)